Plexflo/plexflo/README.md

 ## Contribution Guidelines

 If you want to contribute to Plexflo, be sure to review the [contribution guidelines](CONTRIBUTING.md).
-This project adheres to TensorFlow's [code of conduct](CODE_OF_CONDUCT.md).
+This project adheres to Plexflo's [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.